acortel/rvs-app/updates.md

 - Added an option to select the type of record
 - Changed the Keys to be generated statistics from
 - Packaged the app for deployment

+# JULY 3, 2025
+- Added the Book Viewer functionality to allow staff to view book pages digitally